© Crown copyright 2020

 1.15 Additional authorisation conditions for the storage of goods subject to excise duty in a customs warehouse

-If you intend to store non-Union goods on which excise duty may become due on release to free circulation in your customs warehouse you must apply and be specifically authorised to do so.
+If you intend to store non-UK and non-EU goods on which excise duty may become due on release to free circulation in your customs warehouse you must apply and be specifically authorised to do so.
 You must enter the 6 digit commodity code, description, estimated quantity and value of the excise goods that you intend to hold in the warehouse in box 7 of the application form SP2: Application for Customs Warehouse.

 When moving excise goods, they must be covered by a guarantee under conditions equivalent to those provided for in the transit procedure.
 This includes the movement of such goods under the customs warehousing procedure to or from the port or between sites/warehouses approved within the same authorisation.